Cell Cycle Indicator

 - Utilization of florescent proteins Green mAG1and Orange mKO2

 - Fucci-G1 Orange labels G1 phase nuclei in orange.
-Fucci-S/G2/M Green labels S/G2/M phases nuclei in green.
+Fucci-S/G2/M Green labels S/G2/M phases nuclei in green

-By visualizing the cell cycle, Fucci is a powerful tool to investigate any process that has to do with cell growth
+By visualizing the cell cycle, Fucci is a powerful tool to investigate any process that has to do with cell growth and differentiation, such as the development and regeneration of organs as well as carcinogenesis.

 Each cell cycle of the G1, G1/S , S, G2, and M phases can be determined by the combination of Fucci-G1 Orange, Fucci-S/G2/M Green, and an antibody against PCNA (Proliferation Cell Nuclear Antigen).
 G1 phase is indecated by orange.
 Both orange and green were observed in the G1/S phase.
 Additional immunostaining color by PCNA was observed at the initiation of the S phase.
 Cells with pure green fluorescence were either in the S or G2 phase and were distinguished by immunostaining of the S phase.
 The rest of the cells were classified into the M phase.
 These results are consistent with the fact that Cdt1 accumulates in G1, while Geminin accumulates in S/G2/M. (Provided by Dr. Sakaue-Sawano at RIKEN.
 Cell (2008) 132:487-98).